A disarmed Harry Potter is still a great wizard. But arm him with his holly wand, and you have the G.O.A.T!

 Having a clean and intuitive interface, this tool adjusts itself according to your needs.
 It comes equipped with a host of features for creating detailed and beautiful vector imagery, including path graphs, a knife tool, multiple fills and blending modes, and a powerful text engine.

 Gravit Designer allows you to export your design as a PDF, SVG, or bitmap.
 And if you need to access your files on-the-go, there’s Gravit cloud service to your rescue!

 Vectr is one of the go-to tools if you work in a team and are in a need for collaborating.
 This free editing tool is excellent for creating 2D vector graphics.

-Vectr is jam-packed with all the features a graphic designer would need and more — a wide range of unique filters, fonts, and shadows.
+Vectr is jam-packed with all the features a graphic design tool would need and more — a wide range of unique filters, fonts, and shadows.
 But what makes Vectr stand out is its collaboration and synchronization features that allow you to connect with anyone in your team, from anywhere!

-If you are someone who’s on the lookout for a kickass vector graphics editor for creating SVG files for websites, SVG-Edit is just the tool for you!
+If you are someone who’s on the lookout for a kickass vector graphic design editor for creating SVG files for websites, SVG-Edit is just the tool for you!

 And don’t be fooled by its standard and basic functionalities, for SVG-Edit is capable of surprising you.
 Try it for yourself and you’ll know!